Azure/azure-quickstart-templates/application-workloads/sql/sql-server-2014-alwayson-existing-vnet-and-ad/README.md

 ---
-description: This template creates three new Azure VMs on an existing VNET: Two VMs are configured as SQL Server 2014 AlwaysOn Availability Group replica nodes and one VM is configured as a File Share Witness for automated cluster failover.
-In addition to these VMs, the following additional Azure resources are also configured: Internal load balancer, Storage accounts.
+description: This template creates three new Azure VMs on an existing VNET&#58; Two VMs are configured as SQL Server 2014 AlwaysOn Availability Group replica nodes and one VM is configured as a File Share Witness for automated cluster failover.
+In addition to these VMs, the following additional Azure resources are also configured&#58; Internal load balancer, Storage accounts.
 To configure clustering, SQL Server and AlwaysOn within each VM, PowerShell DSC is leveraged.
 For Active Directory support, existing Active Directory domain controllers should already be deployed on the existing VNET.
 page_type: sample
 products:
 - azure